W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

 - get paid on a per job basis

-Understanding the W4 vs W2 vs W9 vs 1099 forms is important for both employers and employees come tax time.
-It’s also worthwhile for both to consider which makes the most sense for them to pursue in regards to their companies.
+Understanding the W-4, W-2, W-9, and 1099 forms is important for both employers and employees come tax time.
+It's also worthwhile for both to consider which makes the most sense for them to pursue in regards to their companies.

-To learn more about how to protect your company or to become your own company as an independent contractor, check out these courses to get more information.
+To learn more about how to protect your company or to become your own company as an independent contractor, check out these courses and get the right information.